MarcKaufmann/congame/README.md

 ## License

     congame is licensed under the 3-Clause BSD license.
+See [congame-doc/LICENSE].